Singapore Certificate of Identity

-The Singaporean Certificate of Identity is an international travel document issued by the Immigration and Checkpoints Authority to Singaporean permanent residents who are stateless.
+The Singaporean Certificate of Identity (COI) is an international travel document issued by the Immigration and Checkpoints Authority to Singapore Permanent Residents (SPR) who are stateless and holding a Singapore blue identity card.
+The Singapore Certificate of Identity is to help facilitate SPRs to travel abroad.
+The holder will require a visa whenever they wish to visit or pass through other countries.

+Application

+SPRs that want to obtain a COI have to complete two forms, that are available from the embassy or can be downloaded from the internet, and appear in person with two recent passport-sized colour photographs of the applicant against a white background with a matt or semi-matt finish, the following documents (original and photocopy) of the applicant's blue identity card and their latest COI (if any) should also be submitted.
+The fee is S$125 for 5 years.
+The estimated processing time is usually 4-6 weeks.
+To collect your COI the embassy will inform you of the result once they receive an update from the ICA.
+All successful applicants must appear in person in Singapore at Permanent Resident Services Centres or ICA Buildings to collect their COI.

 Use

 A holder of a Certificate of Identity can enter Germany and Hungary visa-free for a maximum of 90 days within a 180-day period.
 In the case of Germany, for holders of a COI to enter visa-free, their travel document must be endorsed and issued under the terms of the Convention relating to the Status of Stateless Persons of 28 September 1954.
 However, as Singapore is not a signatory to the 1954 Stateless Persons Convention, in practice the visa exemption to Germany does not apply to any holder of the COI.
 However, COI holders can nonetheless qualify for a visa exemption to Hungary since the Hungarian government does not require their travel document to be issued under the terms of the 1954 Stateless Persons Convention.